-D. 5G Protocol
+6.4.
+5G Protocol

-To realize the implementation of IoT, IPv4 will definitely fall short in accommodating the huge numbers of IPidentifiable objects.
-That is the reason why people are now heading to IPv6, which is able to support $3.4 \times 10^{38}$ devices.
-However, such number will create huge amount of traffic, which can lead to more delay and thus more bandwidth is needed.
+To realize the implementation of IoT, IPv4 will definitely fall short in accommodating the huge numbers of IP-identifiable objects.
+That is the reason why there is a move towards implementing IPv6, which is able to support 3.4x1038 devices.
+However, such large number of devices will create a huge amount of traffic, which can lead to further delays and thus more bandwidth will be required.
 The expectation of the new generation of communication (5G) is to provide speed between 10-800Gbps, comparing this number with the current technology (4G) with speed of 2-1000 Mbps, 5G should be able to handle the traffic produced by IoT devices.
-5G technology is also expected to accommodate both IPv4 and IPv6; by having IPv4/IPv6 framework translation.
-The implementation of 5G will be defined by many current and developing technologies such as: Heterogeneous Networks (HetNets), Software Defined Networks (SDNs), Massive MIMO, and Multiple Radio Access etc [20].
-However, all these technologies come with their own security challenges.
+5G technology is also expected to accommodate both IPv4 and IPv6 by using IPv4/IPv6 framework translation.
+The implementation of 5G is being defined by many current and developing technologies such as: Heterogeneous Networks (HetNets), Software Defined Networks (SDNs), Massive MIMO, and Multiple Radio Access etc [20].
+However, all of these technologies come with their own security challenges.
 For example, HetNets will have frequent handover which directly affects the authentication process in the network, especially with the small latency requirement of 5G.
 Also, cloud computing and SDNs will increase the numbers of DDoS attacks due to the On-Demand Self-Service characteristic of cloud computing.
 Although [21] addressed the authentication and security of SDN by having a decentralized control of authentication using user-dependent security context, the security of 5G and all the emerging technologies involved in 5G must be extensively addressed, in order to ensure IoT security.